enenis/email-checker-Update-v-2/README.md

 # email-checker-Update-v-2
 Hello, I updated the previous email validator.
+You can use the following examples...

 eg:
 Type your email: test.1234.com ---Invalid---